top of page

 c.
 Ehud.

-Ehud pushed a dagger into the obese King of Moab.
-It went in so deep it could not be seen.
-The guards were not aware how he died at first and Ehud made his escape.
+The guards were not aware of how Eglon died at first, and Ehud made his escape.

-12. This man denied supplies to David's army.
+12. Nabal denied supplies to David's army.

 The wife of Nabal persuaded David not to kill her husband.